 - Stimulant drugs and medications

 The reason that antidepressants affect REM sleep is not fully understood, though it is most likely due to their effects on levels of serotonin and natural sleep hormones.
 All classes of stimulants cause surges of adrenaline and dopamine that interfere with sleep.
 Though the reasons are different, all of these drugs and medications have the same result: people spend less time in REM sleep and therefore wake up feeling less rested.

 Over time, this can cause symptoms of depression to get worse.
 Because of these side effects, people with comorbid RBD and depressive disorders may need to work with physicians to find alternatives to common antidepressants or use other treatment strategies.

-Rapid Eye Movement Sleep Behavior Disorder and Substance Abuse
+REM Sleep Behavior Disorder and Substance Abuse

 While RBD most commonly occurs in older adults in the early stages of Parkinson’s or other neurodegenerative diseases, it can also be present in different contexts.
 People with alcohol or sedative dependence sometimes develop REM sleep behavior disorder symptoms during the withdrawal period from these substances.
 Other people may experience RBD or its symptoms when they are using substances that suppress REM sleep like caffeine, alcohol, marijuana and opioids.
 These drugs can significantly increase the risks associated with a lack of REM sleep.

 The Recovery Village operates rehab facilities across the United States with qualified staff who understand the needs of people with co-occurring conditions.
 Contact a representative at the Recovery Village today to learn more about integrated treatment options that can meet your needs.